inno-devops-labs/F23-core-course-labs/app_python/README.md

 - `test_and_lint` - includes setting up the environment, running the linter, and then running unit tests.
 Note that tests will not be executed if linter sees fault.
 - `snyk` - runs security analysis using snyk.
 Happens in parallel to other steps.
 - `push_docker` - logins into docker hub using credentials from secrets, builds the image, and pushes it.
 It is required for `test_and_lint` to not fail, before it runs.

+## Endpoints description

+### Endpoint /
+- Description: This endpoint increments a counter when is called and returns current time in Moscow.
+Also writes the current counter value to a file named 'visits'.
+- HTTP Method: GET
+- Response: String with current time in Moscow

+### Endpoint /visits
+* Description: This endpoint returns current counter value.
+Counter is incremented every time endpoint '/' is called.
+* HTTP Method: GET
+* Response: String with current counter value.